We, here at SiteWizard, are incredibly proud to announce that we are now a business…More details

 The Padlock imagery is also being pushed, with big banks such as Barclays using this in relation to personal data protection information on their website.
 We expect that soon SSL Certificates will not just be something talked about in certain industries but will become a worldwide expectancy among consumers wanting to part with their information safely.

 Google has also made its stance on having a secure site clear.
-In 2017 Google told users that they would begin flagging sites with SSL Certificates as ‘Not Secure’ on their browser and began implementing this at the end of 2018.
+In 2017 Google told users that they would begin flagging sites without SSL Certificates as ‘Not Secure’ on their browser and began implementing this at the end of 2018.

 As well as showing sites as ‘Not Secure’ Google has said that they will begin to see being SSL Secure as a Ranking Factor, as they feel it is important to encourage all website owners to switch from HTTP to HTTPS and display themselves as Secure to improve user experience.
 This affects not only eCommerce platforms but all sites that want to be found and seen as secure by Google.